atet/virtual/README.md

 > 6. "`EXPOSE`" will allow the outside world to communicate to the container
 > 7. "`CMD`" will run the "`server.py`" program
 >
-> **NOTE**: This is an earlier version of the `Dockerfile` for this tutorial that took 50 mins. to build, current version takes 10 mins.
+> **NOTE**: This is the earlier version of the Craft `Dockerfile` that took 50 mins. to build, the current version is different and takes only 10 mins.

 ### 5.3.
 Deploy container